Anirudh Ravichander: 2013–2015: Continued success

 Next, he sang and composed a single for David – a multi-starrer directed by Bejoy Nambiar; "Kanave Kanave" in Tamil and "Yu Hi Re" in Hindi.
 The album also opened to very positive reviews, with a critic noting: Anirudh's song was "the pick of the album".
 His next album was Ethir Neechal, starring Sivakarthikeyan.
 Anirudh introduced rappers Yo Yo Honey Singh and Hiphop Tamizha in the album.
 Moreover, Sony Music India released the complete background score of Ethir Neechal via YouTube owing to its popularity.
 His next soundtrack, Vanakkam Chennai released in July 2013.
 For the song "Oh Penne", he roped in Vishal Dadlani for the first time in Tamil music.
 Another promotional song, "Chennai City Gangster", saw him collaborate again with Hiphop Tamizha and British Indian rapper Hard Kaur, with the trio also featuring in a music video for the film.
 In September 2013, he was signed on to compose the background score for Selvaraghavan's fantasy film Irandam Ulagam, after Harris Jayaraj had opted out.
 Anirudh noted his happiness at working with Selvaraghavan early in his career, despite being called up as a replacement and subsequently recorded for the film in Budapest.

 Anirudh's next release Velaiyilla Pattathari, featured a song by veteran singer S. Janaki. while adding "in all, the album is soulful, lively and truly Anirudh".
 The film subsequently became a blockbuster at the box office, with Anirudh receiving the Filmfare award for best music director.
 His next film was Maan Karate, starring Sivakarthikeyan.
 A.R.
 Murugadoss then signed him on to compose music for Kaththi, starring Vijay, becoming Anirudh's highest profile album at the time.
 The album and especially the background score received positive reviews from critics and topped the iTunes India Charts.

 Next, Anirudh again collaborated with Sivakarthikeyan for the film Kaaki Sattai, produced by Dhanush under his production company.
 Then, Anirudh scored music for Maari, with Dhanush.
 The music received positive reviews, with the song "Don'u Don'u Don'u" becoming exceptionally popular.
 He also received critical acclaim for his work in the Vijay Sethupathi starrer Naanum Rowdy Dhaan, leading him to receive many accolades for his achievement in the film.
 He released a single from the movie Aakko on Valentine's Day in 2015 of the name "Ennakenna Yaarum Illaiye".
 He also scored his first Ajith Kumar film in Vedalam, directed by Siva.
 Anirudh's music received mixed reviews, however, the song "Aaluma Doluma", became a hit.
 Anirudh concluded the year with Thangamagan, starring Dhanush.

-2016–2017

 In February 2016, for Valentine's Day, he released a single titled "Avalukena", under Sony Music.
 After a short break, Anirudh released a single from Rum in April 2016; "Hola Amigo".
 In May 2016, Anirudh signed a deal with Sony Music India for his independent albums and live concerts.